 The Wallace Collection, London

-The BAPCR (British Association of Paintings Conservator-Restorers) is pleased to announce the call for papers for their forthcoming conference in January 2020: ‘Tales of the Unexpected’ in Conservation.
+The BAPCR (British Association of Paintings Conservator-Restorers) is pleased to announce their forthcoming conference in January 2020: ‘Tales of the Unexpected’ in Conservation.

 It is not unusual, in the course of conservation, for new and unexpected discoveries about a painting to be made, sometimes uncovering material aspects which are atypical to an artist or period.
 The conservator, by virtue of his/her experience and prolonged proximity to the painting, is ideally placed to make this kind of observation.
 It could be the case of an unorthodox support or priming, or the surprising use of a pigment, medium, or coating.
 Or, it may become apparent that a painting has been compromised by non-original materials, coatings or additions applied by an earlier conservator/restorer.
 Some discoveries have significant art historical and ethical implications, whilst also presenting considerable conservation challenges.